R&D Corporation Tax Credit

 A company may qualify for the R&D Tax Credit or R&D Corporation Tax credit if:

-- it is within the charge of CT in Ireland
+- it is within the charge of Corporation Tax in Ireland

-- it carries out qualifying R&D activities in Ireland or the European Economic Area (EEA) or the United Kingdom (UK)
+- it carries out qualifying R&D activities in Ireland, the European Economic Area (EEA) or the United Kingdom (UK)

 - the expenditure does not qualify for a tax deduction in another country.

-To qualify for the R&D Tax Credit, a company’s research and development activities must:
+To qualify for the R&D Tax credit, a company’s R&D activities must:

 - involve systemic, investigative or experimental activities